News

 Need Museum Brochures, we have them for you!

-We are distributing our museum leaflets to local and not so locale businesses and attractions, if you would like some for your establishment please get in touch. goldwell@goldwellmuseum.org.
+We are distributing our museum leaflets to local and not so local businesses and attractions, if you would like some for your establishment please get in touch. goldwell@goldwellmuseum.org.
 January 2026

 Goldwell attends GovCon 2025

 Along with many other organizations and non-profits who depend on tourists as well as local visitors Goldwell attended the conference for the first time in 2025.
-We glean some very useful trend and visitor data and was a great opportunity to connect with international attendees.
+We gleaned some very useful trend and visitor data and it was a great opportunity to connect with international travel agents too.
+It was an invaluable experience.
 December 2025.

 Recording a legend!

-Oral history project begins to capture the words of Richard Stephens who has been involved with the museum since it began back in the 1980s.
+Our oral history project has begun to capture the words of Richard Stephens who has been involved with the museum since it began back in the 1980s.
+Richard holds so many fascinating stories and has directly interacted with all of the artists at Goldwell through the years.
 December 2025

 Goldwell joins in the fun at Beatty Days

 Lots of fun and connections made at Beatty Days 2025.
 We met some of the people who knew Albert and Fred and actually posed for the Last Supper Sculpture.
+We also had a huge amount of fun getting one of our board members ‘arrested’ for charity :^) We have’’t laughed that much for ages.
+Don’t miss Beatty Days 2026!
 October 2025

 Volunteers needed